mimir-software-factory/.github/profile/README.md

 <div align="center">

 ### 🔮 *"In Norse mythology, Mímir was the keeper of the well of wisdom.
-Let us be the keepers of your data wisdom."*
+Let us build data-driven solutions."*

 **Transform • Innovate • Succeed**